pareekshitreddy/sentence-transformers/README.md

 - **Goal**: Convert input sentences into fixed-length embeddings.
 - **Approach**:
-  1. Leverage a pretrained model (e.g., BERT).
+  1. Leverage a pre-trained model (BERT).
   2. Optionally apply different pooling strategies (CLS pooling, mean pooling) for the final sentence representation.
-  3. (Optional) Add a projection layer to modify the embedding dimension.
+  3. Add a projection layer to modify the embedding dimension.

 ### Step 2: Multi-Task Expansion

 - **Goal**: Share the same backbone but produce outputs for multiple tasks.
 - **Tasks**:
-  1. **Sentence Classification (Task A)** — e.g., classify a sentence into different categories (sentiment, topic, etc.).
+  1. **Sentence Classification (Task A)** — e.g., classify a sentence into different categories (positive/negative/neutral).
-  2. **Another NLP task (Task B)** — e.g., Named Entity Recognition (NER) or a second classification task.
+  2. **Another NLP task (Task B)** — e.g., Named Entity Recognition (NER)
 - **Approach**:
   1. Use the same backbone (transformer) for the shared feature representation.
   2. Add separate heads for each task.

 ### Step 3: Discussion

-- **Freezing vs. Training** which parts of the network in multi-task learning.
+- **Freezing vs. Training**, which parts of the network are used for multi-task learning?
 - **Choosing** between multi-task vs. separate models.
 - **Managing data imbalance** between tasks.